The Art of LEDs

 Amber/orange.
-The hue on this color bulbs is similar to Yellow, but darker.
+The hue on this color bulbs is similar to legacy Yellow, but darker.
 Also, we should apologize.
 Amber, Orange, and Amber/Orange - they’re all the same.
-It’s um...legacy marketing.
-We’ve often used Yellow bulbs under orange inserts, and sometimes Warm White bulbs.
-Our new favorite is to use Pink bulbs under orange inserts.
+We generally use Warm White bulbs under light orange inserts and Pink bulbs under dark orange inserts.
 This can vary from game to game….and may only matter if you’re really picky.

-Cyan.
-This is a greenish blue color.
+Teal.
+This is a greenish blue color formerly known as Cyan.
 Close your eyes and imagine the coloring of World Cup Soccer 94.
 It’s a good match for that.

 Pink.
 All the cool kids are using Pink bulbs under orange inserts these days.
 Give it a try!

 Purple.
 The Purples are a rather light color (almost a dark pink, more so than in this picture).